This statement of standards is intended to be a reference for:

 3. Length and Level of Study

-The length of programme should be no less than two years of full-time study or the equivalent part-time study leading to a Master’s degree.
-The programme should comprise at least 60 semester credits of study at the postgraduate level.
+The length of programme should be no less than two years of full-time study or equivalent part-time study leading to a Master’s degree.
+The programme should comprise at least 60 semester credits (US system) or 120 semester credits (European system) of study at the postgraduate level.

 4.1.
 The areas of expertise of the academic staff should be sufficient to cover all the required courses.
 In addition, the academic teaching should be undertaken mainly by qualified Educational Psychologists, with supplementary support from other staff with related expertise where appropriate.

 4.2.
-There should be a minimum of two full-time equivalent (FTE) academic staff members who hold doctoral degrees in Educational Psychology and are eligible for full membership of the DEP.
+There should be a minimum of two full-time equivalent (FTE) academic staff members who hold doctorate degrees and are eligible for full membership of professional organizations equivalent to DEP in their respective countries.

 4.3.
-The student:academic staff (FTE) ratio should ideally be 7:1 and not greater than 10:1, where the staff concerned should hold a doctoral degree in Educational Psychology and is eligible for full membership of the DEP.
+The student:academic staff (FTE) ratio should ideally be 7:1 and not greater than 10:1, where the staff concerned should hold doctorate degrees and are eligible for full membership of professional organizations equivalent to DEP in their respective countries.

 4.4.
 Staff members who are responsible for practicum supervision should be eligible for full membership of the DEP and should have at least five years’ FTE professional experience.